Chrispy-Miracle/Stealing-Candy-From-Babies/readme.md

 ### Play State:
 This is the main gamestate, wherein the player state machine is held and updated.
 This class sets up main game functions including the player and the game level.
 Included is a SpawnBabies function which sets a timer to procedurally generate babies.
 Tables for both babies and moms are held, updated and rendered from here.
 ### Game Over State:
-This is a simple screen to display game stats once the player's sugar rush has reached 0.
+This is a simple screen to display game statistics once the player's sugar rush has reached 0.
 Time, damage, candies stolen and balloons stolen are totalled from each level and rendered here.
 Pressing enter here will restart the game.
 ### Level Up State
-Almost identical to the Game Over State, except only game stats from the cleared level are compiled.
+Almost identical to the Game Over State, except only game statistics from the cleared level are compiled.
 Pressing enter in this state will take you to either the next level or the Won Game State.
 ### Won Game State
-This state is almost identical to the Game Over state in that stats from the entire game are totalled from all levels.
+This state is almost identical to the Game Over state in that statistics from the entire game are totalled from all levels.
 Pressing enter here will exit the game.

 ***
-## Player States:
+## Player States
 ### Player Idle State:
 The simplest of the player states.
 Changes to walk state if any directional buttons are pushed
 ### Player Walk State: